cockroachdb/docs/v21.2/restore.md

 * `RESTORE` supports restoring **non**-multi-region tables into a multi-region database and sets the table locality as [`REGIONAL BY TABLE`](multiregion-overview.html#regional-tables) to the primary region of the target database.

 * Restoring tables from multi-region databases with table localities set to `REGIONAL BY TABLE`, [`REGIONAL BY TABLE IN PRIMARY REGION`](set-locality.html#regional-by-table), and [`GLOBAL`](set-locality.html#global) to another multi-region database is supported.

-Note that when restoring a `REGIONAL BY TABLE IN PRIMARY REGION` table, if the primary region is different in the source database to the target database this will be implicitly changed on restore.
+* When restoring a `REGIONAL BY TABLE IN PRIMARY REGION` table, if the primary region is different in the source database to the target database this will be implicitly changed on restore.

 * {% include {{ page.version.version }}/known-limitations/restore-multiregion-match.md %}